EddyVerbruggen/cordova-plugin-native-keyboard/README.md

 ```

 ## I like it, hook me up!
-This plugin has been a BEAST to implement and its maintenance is killing me already so I need to make this a commercial offering to keep it afloat.
+This plugin has been a BEAST to implement and its maintenance is killing me already so I need to make this a commercial offering (with a __free trial__, see below) to keep it afloat.
 If you have a compelling reason to not pay for an unlocked version let me know and we'll work something out.

 * Look up the ID of the app you want to use the plugin with - you can find it at the top of config.xml and is something like `io.cordova.hellocordova`.
-* Send a __one-time__ fee of $ 199 to [my PayPal account](https://www.paypal.me/EddyVerbruggen/199usd) and make sure to include your app ID.
+* Send a one-time fee of $ 199 to [my PayPal account](https://www.paypal.me/EddyVerbruggen/199usd) and make sure to include your app ID.
 * You'll quickly receive a license key (and instructions) which you can use to install the plugin.
 * You can now forever use this version and any future version of this plugin for this app without restrictions.